-Here are the 10 of the best rewards credit cards available:
+Here are the nine best rewards credit cards available:

 - Barclaycard Arrival Plus World Elite Mastercard

 - Blue Cash Preferred Card From American Express

 The Best Credit Card Offers, Deals and Bonuses

 To help you decide on the best credit card deal for your needs, check out details on the top offers.

 Best for: Those who will stay on top of activating their cash-back categories

 The Discover it card offers 5 percent cash back on purchases made within rotating categories of merchants that change each quarter.
 You have to activate your cash back each quarter, and the reward is capped at $1,500 in purchases per quarter.
 Plus, Discover matches all the cash back you earn in your first year.